Rock'n Roll Gangster

 Rock'n Roll Gangster is the only studio album by Fieldy's Dreams, a hip hop project of Korn bass guitarist Reginald "Fieldy" Arvizu.
 It was released on January 22, 2002 via Epic Records.
 Production was handled by Bjorn "Polarbear" Soderberg and Fieldy himself.
-The album features guest appearances from RBX, Angela Rascoe, Helluva, Jonathan Davis, Polarbear, Son Doobie and Tre Hardson.
+The album features guest appearances from RBX, Angela Rascoe, Helluva, Jonathan Davis, Polarbear, Son Doobie and Slimkid3.
 Rock'n Roll Gangster peaked at number 15 on the Billboard Heatseekers Albums chart in the US.